Cogmasters/concord/README.md

 ## Contributing

-All kinds of contributions are welcome, all we ask is to abide to our [guidelines](docs/CONTRIBUTING.md)!
-If you want to help but is unsure where to get started then our [Discord API Roadmap](docs/DISCORD_ROADMAP.md) is a good starting point.
+All kinds of contributions are welcome, all we ask is to abide by our [guidelines](docs/CONTRIBUTING.md)](docs/CONTRIBUTING.md)!
+If you want to help but are unsure where to get started then our [Discord API Roadmap](docs/DISCORD_ROADMAP.md) is a good starting point.
 Check our [links](#links) for more helpful information.

 ## Getting Started